montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] Remove all `&quot;`s from posts in `src="&quot;http...`
 - [ ] LazyLoader for SoundCloud embeds
 - [ ] Look into how Writer tools for posts like Interviews and Events can be improved for posting ease and style consistency
-- [ ] START ALL OVER :D -- New Theme / PHP Infrastructure
+- [ ] START ALL OVER :D -- New Well-planned Theme and Infrastructure
 - [ ] ...

 - [Back to top ^](#table-of-contents)